Army Reserve Officers' Training Corps: Robin Sage

-For ROTC Cadets, participation in the Robin Sage exercise is the opportunity to train in guerilla tactics with Special Forces candidates conducting the exercise.
+For ROTC cadets, participation in the Robin Sage exercise is the opportunity to train in guerilla tactics with Special Forces candidates conducting the exercise.
 During the training, cadets act as a guerrilla force in Pineland, a fictional independent state which has been invaded, who are trained by special forces candidates.
 The training opportunity covers a variety of battle drills all focused around fieldcraft for small units.
 Some general items such as operations planning, medical procedures, troop movements and demolitions are among the more prominent skills taught in this environment.
 The exercise encompasses 20 days of training.
-For ROTC Cadets, selection for training is dependent upon performance academically, and physically.
+For ROTC cadets, selection for training is dependent upon performance academically, and physically.
 The training is conducted in the civilian areas around Ft Bragg, North Carolina.
 During training, the 15 counties in central North Carolina are used to represent the independent state of Pineland.
 For ROTC candidates, no awards are received as this is part of a training exercise and not an independent school.

 Activities and clubs

 Ranger Challenge

 Ranger Challenge is the varsity sport of Army ROTC.
 A Ranger Challenge team is made up of 9 people, 8 active participant and 1 reserved.
-They compete against other colleges throughout the nation in events such as patrolling, weapons assembly, one-rope bridge, Army Physical Fitness Test, land navigation and a ten kilometer road march.
-This is both a physically and mentally grueling competition.
+They compete against other colleges throughout the nation in events such as patrolling, weapons assembly, one-rope bridge, Army Physical Fitness Test, land navigation and a ten-kilometer road march.